 The application requires to be accompanied by a copy of the notice published in a locally published and circulating Isle of Man newspaper and of each of the notices sent to the directors, secretary and members as described above

-Once the application has been accepted, the Companies Registry will publish on its website and in an index available for inspection at its public counter, a notice to the effect that an application for restoration has been received.
+Once the application has been accepted, the Companies Registry will publish on its website a notice to the effect that an application for restoration has been received.

 Applicants are advised that, should any objection be received, no Direction for Restoration will be made until either the objection is withdrawn, or the Department decides that the objection is completely without justification.

-Once 30 days have passed since the notice was last published, and if no objection has been received, the Department may direct that the name of the company be restored to the register, and a certified copy of the direction will be posted to the applicant.
+Once 30 days have passed since the notice was last published, and if no objection has been received, the Department may direct that the name of the company be restored to the register.